 $ lein cljsbuild once

-As a first example, let’s create three asynchronous task that each produce values at different time intervals.
+As a first example, let’s create three asynchronous tasks that each produce values at different time intervals.
 We must fetch all the values produced by these tasks and render them into a web page in the same order.

 The following examples can be found in src/m_clj/c9/reactive/core.cljs of the books source code.
 Also, the HTML page for the following ClojureScript examples can be found in resources/html/reactive.html.
 The following scripts will be included in this page.